 - Using the kSetConfig command, set kUserCalAutoSampling.
-"False" is generally recommended, but "True" may be more convenient. - Using the kSetConfig command, set kCoeffCopySet (magnetometer calibration) and/or kAccelCoeffCopySet (accelerometer calibration).
-These fields allow the user to save multiple sets of calibration coefficients.
-"0" is the default. - Using the kSetConfig command again, set kUserCalNumPoints to the appropriate number of calibration points. - Initiate a calibration using the kStartCal command.
-Note that this command requires indentifying the type of calibration procedure, for example Full Range Calibration or 2D Calibration. - Follow the appropriate calibration procedure, as discussed in Section 5.
-If kUserCalAutoSampling was set to "False", then send a kTakeUserCalSample command when ready to take a calibration point.
-If kUserCalAutoSampling was set to "True", then look for kUserCalSampCount to confirm when a calibration point has been taken.
-During the calibration process, heading, pitch, and roll information will be output from the SeaTRAX, and this can be monitored using kGetDataResp.
+FALSE allows for more direct control, but TRUE may be more convenient. - Using the kSetConfig command, establish the coefficient set number for the new calibration coefficient by setting the value for kMagCoeffSet (value 0-7) and/or kAccelCoeffSet (value 0-2). - Using the kSetConfig command again, set kUserCalNumPoints to the appropriate number of calibration points.

-- When the final calibration point is taken, the device will present the calibration score using kMagCalScore. - If the calibration score is acceptable, as discussed in Section 7.5.3, save the calibration coefficients using kSave.
+- Initiate a calibration using the kStartCal command.
+Note that this command requires indentifying the type of calibration procedure, for example Full-Range Calibration or 2D Calibration. - Follow the appropriate calibration procedure, as discussed in Section 5.
+If kUserCalAutoSampling was set to FALSE, send kTakeUserCalSample when ready to take a calibration point.
+If kUserCalAutoSampling was set to TRUE, then look for kUserCalSampCount to confirm when a calibration point has been taken.
+During the calibration process, heading, pitch, and roll information will be output from the SeaTRAX, and this can be monitored using kGetDataResp. - When the final calibration point is taken, the device will present the calibration score using kCalScore and save the calibration coefficient set and coefficient values to volatile memory, assuming the calibration was not aborted. - If the calibration was not good, either perform another calibration procedure, reboot to restore the prior coefficients, recall another coefficient set (kMagCoeffSet), or recall the factory coefficients (kFactoryMagCoeff). - If the calibration was good and you want to save the calibration coefficients to non-volatile memory, send the kSave command.